groboclown/java-retval/README.md

 ## Developing The Library

 To develop the library, you'll need to fork the repository and submit changes back to the main project.
 All changes you make will need to first have a good build.

+### What's Left To Implement

+* Fill in the remaining placeholder functions.
+* Add in JavaDoc everywhere.
+This is partially done.
+* Get up to 100% code coverage in tests.
+* Add in Closeable support for the `ret` values.
+This will require careful use of the `CloseableCollection`.

+### Code Style Guide

+The library uses a style check based off of the Google standard.
+There are more local variations that, though they conform to the standard, don't look like normal code.

+Each `usecase` test must include a `package-info.java` file to describe the purpose of the use case.
+They should also be described in this file.